esitarski/RaceDB/README.md

 ## Running the Container (Windows)

 The RaceDB container comes preconfigured for the most used options.
 However, if you use a RFID reader at registration to "burn" tags, you will want to add the IP number of your reader to the racedb.env file using the setup tool.
 The setup tool is a Windows UI application that allows the user to edit settings, install, run, and update the container.
-There is no need to use the commnad line.
+There is no need to use the command line.

 Steps: